rust-lang/reference/CONTRIBUTING.md

 to be done.
 Eventually, we plan to make sure everything is well documented enough that we can remove the warning.

+It is encouraged for you to read the [introduction] to familiarize yourself with the kind of content the reference is expected to contain and the conventions it uses.
+Also, the [style guide] provides more detailed guidelines for formatting and content.

 ## Critiquing the Reference

 This is the easiest way to contribute.
 Basically, as you read the reference, if